PyCoder913/Notes/README.md

 # 📚 Notes on Mathematics

-Welcome to my collection of carefully curated notes on various topics in **mathematics**.
+Welcome to my collection of notes on various topics in **mathematics**.
 These documents aim to serve as concise references for students, self-learners, or anyone revisiting mathematical foundations.

 ---

 ## 🧠 Purpose

-This repository is a living archive of my mathematical explorations, developed through coursework, self-study, and discussions with peers and professors.
+This repository is an archive of my mathematical explorations, developed through coursework, self-study, and discussions with peers and professors.
 Mostly, the emphasis of each document is on definitions, theorems, proofs, and examples.
+I express my sincere gratitude towards my co-authors and course instructors, for helping me develop and finalize the notes.

 ---